How fit should I be?

 What does a try dive involve?

-All of our pool sessions are from 8:30 to 9:30 on Monday evenings (please arrive at 8:15 so you are in good time.
+All of our pool sessions are from 8:30 to 9:30 on Monday evenings (please be changed and pool side by 8:15 so you are in good time).
 One of our instructors will go through the basics of scuba, with an introduction to the scuba kit and how it works and proceed with a short lesson under water — if you enjoy the experience of weightlessness and the ability to breathe under water and can’t wait to learn more, then talk to us about membership.
 As well as your usual swimming gear and towel it is a good idea to bring an old t-shirt in case you get cold, or straps from equipment chaffe.

 What does training involve?

 Your training will include a combination of lectures, pool sessions, open water sessions (usually at an inland site such as Stoney Cove in Leicestershire, Gildenburgh near Peterborough, or in the sea at Swanage in Dorset) and a theory exam.